Have you watched any documentary films lately?

 Here the five elements of a documentary:

 The subject is what your documentary is about.
-Documentaries focus on something other than the general human condition involving individual human actions and relationships, the province of narrative fiction, and drama.
+Documentaries focus on something other than the general human condition.
+It involves individual human actions and relationships.
+These elements are considered a region of narrative fiction, and drama.

-Generally, documentaries focus on something specific and factual.
-It presents concern over public matters rather than private ones.
-The people, places, and events involved are actual and usually contemporary.
+Generally, documentaries focus on something more specific and factual.
+You’ll often see subjects involving public matters.
+It covers topics like social issues, politics, crime, etc. They go for these rather than personal and private matters.
+Also, a good documentary film includes people, places, and events that are actual and usually contemporary.

 The purpose is what the filmmaker is trying to say about the subjects of their film.
-They film topics they consider significant to inform us about these people, places, events, institutions, and problems.
+They film topics they consider significant.
+The topics inform the audience about the people, places, events, institutions, and problems.

-The purpose of most documentary films is to record and interpret the actuality of problems in front of the camera and to inform and persuade the viewers to get a clearer view or take action about their subjects.
+The purpose of most documentary films is to record and interpret the actual problems in front of the camera.
+It also informs and convinces the viewers to get a clearer view or take action about their subjects.

 The form is the formative process of the film.
 It includes the filmmakers’ original conception, the sights and sounds used, and the structures into which they are fitted.